Hypnosis Session Prep: How to Get the Most From Your First Visit

 - Let the session “breathe,” as integration happens in the hours and days afterwards

-The very fact that you’re reading this tells me you’re ready.
-Whether you’re feeling nervous, excited, or simply curious, that’s okay.
+The very fact that you are reading this tells me you are ready.
+Whether you are feeling nervous, excited, or simply curious, that is okay.

-You don’t need to know what will happen.
+You do not need to know what will happen.
 You just need to show up with an open heart, a rested body, and a quiet space.

-Your subconscious already knows it’s time.
-You’re not here by accident.
+Your subconscious already knows it is time.
+You are not here by accident.

-And if you’re working with Washington DC Hypnosis Center, know this:
+And if you are working with Washington DC Hypnosis Center, know this: